Bad Rotenfels: Origins in the Middle Ages

 The township of Rotenfels was first mentioned in a royal transfer letter in 1041.
 In 1041, Count Heinrich von Calw, aka Emperor Henry III, ceded the Rotenfels estate along with other holdings to the Ufgau as free property as part of a larger transfer of property being made on the behalf of the marriage of his daughter Judit of Backnang-Sulichgau, Countess of Eberstein-Calw, to Hermann I, the Margrave of Verona.

-In 1102, there were disputes over the land owned by the Knights of Michelbach.
-Emperor Henry IV authorized the return of lost property, including the Rotenfels area, to the Cathedral chapter of Speyer in a deed dated 15 February 1102.
-Hermann II and Graf von Eberstein, who dominated the Ufgau at that time, then enforced the deed in the Ufgau.
-Gaggenau and Rotenfels remained provinces of the Ufgau under the Diocese of Speyer for the next century and a half.
+In 1102, disputes arose over land owned by the Knights of Michelbach.
+Emperor Henry IV authorized the return of lost property, including the Rotenfels area, to the Cathedral Chapter of Speyer in a deed dated 15 February 1102.
+Hermann II and Graf von Eberstein, who dominated the Ufgau at the time, then enforced the deed in the region.
+Gaggenau and Rotenfels remained part of the Ufgau under the Diocese of Speyer for the next century and a half.

 In 1112 Hermann II, son of Hermann I (d.
 1074) began referring to himself as the Margrave of Baden, and from this time the separate history of Baden dates.
-Hermann appears to have called himself “Margrave” rather than “Count”, because of the family connection to the Margrave of Verona.
+Hermann appears to have called himself "Margrave" rather than "Count", because of the family connection to the Margrave of Verona.
 Hermann II's descendants, Hermann III, Hermann IV, and Herman V, added to their territories.
 Hermann III also served in the Second Crusade, Hermann IV served in the Third Crusade, and Hermann V served in the Fifth Crusade.

-When Hermann IV died, Baden was divided, and the lines of Baden-Baden and Baden-Hachberg were established.
-The latter divided again about a century later into the Baden-Hachberg and Baden-Sausenberg lines.
+When Hermann IV died, Baden was divided, establishing the lines of Baden-Baden and Baden-Hachberg.
+About a century later, the Baden-Hachberg line was further divided into the Baden-Hachberg and Baden-Sausenberg lines.